-- It doesn’t tell a story that engages readers from start to finish.
+- It doesn’t tell an interesting story that engages readers from start to finish.

 - It makes claims that are inaccurate or otherwise unexplained.

-These characteristics lead to content that is badly written in a subtle way.
+These examples lead to content that is badly written in a subtle way.
 It’s not like grammatical errors make the text unreadable.
 The readers just don’t come away with any value.

 And over time, that will hold your marketing back in a variety of ways.

 5 Problems Badly Written Content Causes for Marketing

 If only there were a simple test to tell you if you were suffering from badly written content.

 Here are some questions to ask when writing content: